joelrosen1/haiku-generator/README.md

 # Haiku Generator

-A Python-based project that generates haikus using two different approaches: Recurrent Neural Networks (RNN) and Markov Models.
+A Python-based project that generates haikus using three different approaches: Recurrent Neural Networks (RNN), Markov Models, and GPT-2.

 ## Overview

-This project explores two different methods for generating haikus:
+This project explores three different methods for generating haikus:
 1. **RNN-based Generator**: Uses a Recurrent Neural Network to learn patterns from existing haikus and generate new ones
 2. **Markov Model Generator**: Uses Markov chains to generate haikus based on word transition probabilities
+3. **GPT-2 Generator**: Utilizes the powerful GPT-2 language model fine-tuned on haiku data to generate creative and coherent haikus

 ## Requirements